pvcraven/big-data-class/source/assignments/html_assignment/html_assignment.rst

 Assignment 8: HTML Assignment
 =============================

 Use the lesson on HTML and create your own web page.
-Make the web page about you, your dog, your favorite team, or how awesome the new Star Wars trailer is.
+Make the web page about you, your dog, your favorite team, or whatever.

 Use many of the elements we learned in class.